ColonParenColon/Enwrinkled_Kontaalen_Armada/README.md

 # Enwrinkled_Kontaalen_Armada
 Mod for Annihilate The Spance, adds a new faction reimagining the Kontaal if they "locked in" and "efficiencized" (sic)

-Description of the changes made:
+Main goal was to make the ships a wee bit (read: a lot) more powerful without just doing a number boost while also changing their general use-cases to encourage different playstyles.

+Changes made:

 ***********************
 ## DRONES
   Jipper: